 Finland is a member of the European Union.
 The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for transatlantic commerce.

 Finland’s Membership in International Organizations

-Finland and the United States belong to a number of the same international organizations, including the United Nations, the Arctic Council, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Finland also is an observer to the Organization of American States and is a NATO Enhanced Opportunity Partner.
+Finland and the United States belong to a number of the same international organizations, including the United Nations, the Arctic Council, the Euro-Atlantic Partnership Council, the Organization for Security and Cooperation in Europe, the Organization for Economic Cooperation and Development, the International Monetary Fund, the World Bank, and the World Trade Organization.
+Finland also is an observer to the Organization of American States and is a NATO Enhanced Opportunities Partner.

 Finland maintains an embassy in the United States at 3301 Massachusetts Avenue, NW, Washington, DC 20008; tel: 202-298-5800.

 More information about Finland is available from the Department of State and other sources, some of which are listed here: